 Learn to make toasted coconut with this easy tutorial.
 These coconut flakes are a delicious addition to your desserts or breakfast foods.

 Toasted coconut is such a delicious treat, isn’t it?
 I love to make a batch of coconut granola where the coconut gets all golden brown and toasty.
-Or a nice warm coconut cookie – that’s a yummy sweet to enjoy with a cup of tea.
+Or a nice warm coconut cookie – that’s a perfect dessert to enjoy with a cup of tea.

-It’s really easy to toast coconut flakes yourself – you just need some unsweetened coconut and an oven!
+It’s really easy to make these yourself – you just need some unsweetened coconut and an oven!

 - Place unsweetened coconut flakes on a cookie sheet that’s been lined with parchment paper.